7Block Labs

 1) Read paths: coherent, paginated, and reorg‑aware

-• Pin reads to a single block across multiple calls using EIP‑1898’s object selector.
-This prevents inconsistent snapshots when a reorg lands between two eth_call/eth_getStorageAt calls. (eips.ethereum.org)
+• When you're working with multiple calls, make sure to pin reads to a single block using EIP‑1898’s object selector.
+This way, you can avoid those pesky inconsistent snapshots that can happen if a reorg sneaks in between your eth_call/eth_getStorageAt calls.
+Check it out here.

 Example (TypeScript pseudo-client):